getify/You-Dont-Know-JS/types & grammar/ch4.md

 **Note:** The algorithm is only defined for `a < b`.
 So, `a > b` is handled as `b < a`.

-The algorithm first calls `ToPrimitive` coercion on both values, and if the return result of either call is not a `string`, then both values are coerced to `number` values using the `ToNumber` operation rules, and compared numerically.
+The algorithm first calls `ToPrimitive` coercion on both values, and if the return results of both calls are not `string`s, then both values are coerced to `number` values using the `ToNumber` operation rules, and compared numerically.

 For example: